spacemeshos/testnet-guide/spacemesh0.1.md

 These use cases that are not yet supported in the Spacemesh 0.1 Testnet release:

-1. Join the Testnet from a Smesher and a CLI wallet built directly from source code.
-2. Browse the Testnet using a block explorer and a dashboard.
+- Browse the Testnet using a block explorer and a dashboard.
-3. Run the App in Wallet-only mode without a Smesher.
+- Run the App in Wallet-only mode without a Smesher.
-4. Run a Smesher without submitting blocks to the network.
+- Run a Smesher without submitting blocks to the network.

 We plan to support these uses cases in subsequent Spacemesh Testnet releases throughout 2020, starting with Spacemesh 0.2.